ysonic2021/Mini-DSO-master/README.md

 * Trigger Slope: Trigger slope determines whether the trigger point is on the rising or the falling edge of a signal.
 * Trigger Mode:
   * Auto Mode: Sweep continuous.
 Single click the encoder to stop or run sampling.
 If triggered, the waveform will be shown on the display and the trigger position will be put at the center of chart.
 Otherwise, the waveform will scroll irregular, and 'Fail' will be shown on the display.
   * Normal Mode: When complete pre-sampling, you can input signal.
-If triggered, waveform shown on the display and waiting for new trigger.
+If triggered, the waveform is shown on the display and waiting for new trigger.
 If no new trigger, the waveform will be kept.
   * Single Mode: When complete pre-sampling, you can input signal.
-If triggered, waveform shown on display and stop sampling.
+If triggered, the waveform shown on the display and stop sampling.
 User need to single click Encoder to start next sampling.
   * For Normal Mode and Single Mode, be sure the trigger level has been adjusted correctly, otherwise no waveform will be shown on the display.
 * Indicator: Generally, the indicator on means the sampling is running.
 The more important use is in Single and Normal Trigger Mode, before get into the trigger stage, pre-sampling is required.
 The indicator will not on during pre-sampling stage.
 We should not input signal until the indicator comes on.
 The longer time scale selected, the longer waiting time of pre-sampling.
 * Save Settings: When exit settings interface, all parameters in settings and main interface will be saved in EEPROM.